-Symptoms related to the physical, chemical and toxicological characteristics allied processes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
+Symptoms related to the physical, chemical and toxicological characteristics such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
-Long-term (chronic) overexposure to fumes and gases from welding and allied processes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
+Long-term (chronic) overexposure to welding fumes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.

-Inhalation: Short-term (acute) overexposure to fumes and gases from welding and
+Inhalation: Short-term (acute) overexposure to welding fumes may result in discomfort